 A Superintendent/Principal heads the staff.
 A full time Assistant Principal completes the administrative staff.
 The district instructional support staff includes a full time Teacher on Special Assignment focusing on ELD and Special programs.
 The full time instructional staff is comprised of nineteen classroom teachers, a band/classroom music teacher, a full time PE teacher, two district Resource Specialist Program (RSP) teachers, and one Special Day Class (SDC) teacher (with an instructional aide) and a Literacy ELA/ELD coach.
-The support staff includes one Fresno County of Education psychologist and online speech therapist; and 3 part time classroom instructional aides supporting the instructional staff in the TK/Kindergarten classrooms, 2 instructional aides in grade 1.
-Finally, our state funded pre-school is staffed with a teacher/supervisor and four instructional aides, two of whom are bilingual.
+The Student Wellness Center Team includes a Full Time School Counselor, one Fresno County of Education school psychologist, One Mental Health Clinician, one All-4-youth Clinician and a Full Time Licensed Vocational Nurse (LVN) and online speech therapist.
+The support staff includes 3 part time classroom instructional aides supporting the instructional staff in the TK/Kindergarten classrooms, 2 instructional aides in grades 1 and two instructional aides in grade 2.
+Finally, our state funded pre-school is staffed with a teacher/supervisor and four instructional aides, three of whom are bilingual.
 Our program begins with a 5-STAR state funded pre-school program with a maximum enrollment of 24 students.
 The program is housed on site and provides two sessions a day, one in the morning and one in the afternoon.
-Washington Colony School has a Reading Lab in order to increase reading levels, with one Full Time credentialed teacher and two bilingual instructional aides who assist ELD students in grades (6-8).
+Washington Colony School has a Reading Lab in order to increase reading levels, with one Full Time credentialed teacher and two bilingual instructional aides who assists with reading lab for grades K-5 and one bilingual instructional aide who assists ELD students in grades (6-8).